The Man in the Web

 But despite that Karlung has repeatedly confessed to breaking the law-on both Bahnhof's website and via letters to the Post and Telephone Board-action against him has still not been issued by the Swedish state.

-Due to Sweden's apparent passivity in the matter (which is weird considering that they require all of the country's internet providers to gather data), Karlung together with Swartz (who now sits as the chairman for the 5th of July Foundation, which works for freedom of speech online) have taken further action.
-On September 12, the pair reported Sweden to the European Court of Justice.
-Karlung wrote on his website that "We will take this all the way to the EU court.
+Due to Sweden's apparent passivity in the matter (which is weird considering that they require all of the country's internet providers to gather data), Karlung together with Swartz (who now sits as the chairman for the 5th of July foundation that works for freedom online) have taken further action.
+On the 12th of September this year, the pair reported Sweden to the European Court of Justice.
+Karlung wrote on his website that, "we will take this all the way to the EU court.
 But the best thing would be if the court interfered and showed Sweden what way to go."